Cellius-1/Cellius-1/README.md

 ## My name is Tharun 👋

 - I believe that numbers tell a greater story than *words ever could*, and I want to use this passion to change the world through the power of data. 📊
 - I'm always looking for new opportunities.
-Contact me through my email or Discord if my repetoire interests you! 👀
+Contact me through my email or Discord if my resume interests you! 👀

 ## Languages and Tools